marc101101/intensiv-betten/README.md

-# Intensiv - Betten
+# Intensiv - Beds

-Dieses Projekt sammelt Daten über die Intensivbettenlage in deutschen Krankenhäusern.
+This project collects data on the situation of intensive care beds in German hospitals.

-## Daten
+## Data

 Data can be found here:
 /data_storage